dooco/brownies/README.md

 Media queries are incorporated to ensure the site displays properly at break points between different device screen sizes.
 Over-lapping issues were detected on the navigation area when viewed on smaller screen size.
 The issue was resolved by introducing flex display in the navigation.

 Internal links were tested to ensure that they navigated to the appropriate position on the site.
 External links were tested to ensure that a new page was opened whenever an external link was selected and that it was directed correctly.

+The various user (first, repeat and frequent) experiences were noted in the process of testing elements of the website.